ryderwishart/daily-research-bot/README.md

 ## Usage

 - Mention the bot in a Discord channel along with keywords "summarize", "papers", or "recent research" to get summaries of recent papers.
+- The bot will create a new thread for the summaries, keeping the main channel clean and organized.
+- An overall summary will be provided as text, followed by an audio version for easy listening.
 - Ask the bot any question, and it will provide context-aware responses based on the stored paper summaries.

 ## Customization